Fermenting vegetables — your definitive guide to fermenting vegetables at home using salt and naturally occurring lactic acid bacteria.

 Glass weights are great to have, but you can rig your own weight by filling a plastic bag with water.

-Some people swear by fermentation crocks like this one, but I’ve never used one.
+Some people swear by fermentation crocks, but I’ve never used one.
 I think the main advantage is the super wide mouth for really mashing the kraut down in there.

 Formulas (How Much Salt to Add)

 There are 2 methods for fermenting vegetables (salt crush and salt brine).
 The salt brine method has a variation – where vinegar is added.
 See the formulas below.

 Salt Crush Method

 Crushed Method Recipe: 3 Tablespoons Kosher salt per 5 pounds vegetables

 Here is where we mix vegetables that have a high water content with salt in order to extract their own liquid.
 Cabbage is popular.

 examples: kimchi or sauerkraut

 This is where vegetables with a lower water content get covered with salted water.
 Think carrots, pumpkins, roots, squash, beans, and whole cucumbers.